infocusp/scaLR/config_README.md

 *Notes*:
 The final experiment directory would be: `dirpath/{exp_name}_{exp_run}/`
-This will be considered as the root directory for this experiment run, and all subsequent I/O operations like logging, storing of files, configs, and results will be saved inside this folder.
+This will be considered as the root directory for this experiment run, and all subsequent I/O operations like logging, storing files, configs, and results will be saved inside this folder.

 ## Data